SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Overview_Dashboards_UI/Dashboards_app_UI_from_DataMiner_10_0_0_10_0_2_onwards.md

   - *Rename*: Only available if a dashboard or a folder is selected.

-  - *Copy*: Only available if a dashboard or folder is selected.
+  - *Duplicate* or *Copy*: Only available if a dashboard is selected.
 See [Duplicating a dashboard](xref:Duplicating_a_dashboard)

   - *Move*: Only available if a dashboard or folder is selected.
 See [Managing dashboard folders](xref:Managing_dashboard_folders).

   - *Import dashboard*: Allows you to import an example dashboard.
 By default, it will be added in the selected folder, but a different folder can be specified.
 See [Creating a dashboard based on an example](xref:Creating_a_dashboard_based_on_an_example).

-  - *New dashboard*: Adds a new dashboard.
+  - *Create dashboard* or *New dashboard*: Adds a new dashboard.
 By default, it will be added in the selected folder, but a different folder can be specified.
 See [Creating a completely new dashboard](xref:Creating_a_completely_new_dashboard).

-  - *New folder*: Adds a new folder in the selected folder.
+  - *Create folder* or *New folder*: Adds a new folder in the selected folder.

 - The large pane on the right shows any folder or dashboard selected in the navigation pane.